k8ssandra/k8ssandra/dev-guidelines.md

 #### Communication and community building

-The review process is the single biggest touch point that project maintainers have both with each other and with other contributors.
+The review process one of the biggest touch points that project maintainers have both with each other and with other contributors.
 This process is an opportunity each time to improve our communication skills and help invite others into the community.

 ### Roles and responsibilities